-Applicants must arrange for their high school grades to be submitted to UBC Admissions before the stated document deadline.
-The grade record must include all final grades to date and a list of courses in progress with interim grades where possible.
-All offers of admission are subject to satisfactory completion of secondary school graduation requirements, completion of all required courses, and maintenance of minimum university admission standards.
+Admission based on interim grades is possible for students with strong academic standing in the final year of secondary school.
+Applicants must arrange for their school to provide an official transcript to Admissions before the stated document deadline.
+The transcript must include any final grades for the current year and a list of courses in progress with interim grades.
+Offers of admission based on interim grades are subject to satisfactory completion of secondary school graduation requirements, completion of all required courses, and maintenance of the required threshold average as noted in the official offer of admission.
 Offers of admission may be withdrawn from students who do not satisfy these requirements.